bodulic/CATS-rb/README.md

 ## Genome index generation script: `CATS_rb_index`

 `CATS_rb_index` generates the Spaln genome index for the reference genome.
+The reference genome does not need to be repeat-masked.

 Example usage:
 ```bash